ICC Medical Fund: Lele Needs Eye Surgery

 ICC’s Medical Fund provides a range of health care services to impoverished families who have nowhere else to turn.
 The Fund also serves the many young people in ICC’s care centres, children with disabilities who have experienced abandonment.

-100% of each donation is used only for healthcare-related needs—for children like Lele, who deserves a chance to see a glowing world of support and friendship.
+Each donation will be used for healthcare-related needs—for children like Lele, who deserves a chance to see a glowing world of support and friendship.

 By donating to the Medical Fund, you are providing life-saving surgeries, essential medicines and medical care for the most vulnerable children in China.